corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/fast-feedback-with-the-simulator/kotlin-flow-test-code.md

    val bobVN = simulator.createVirtualNode(bobHoldingID, MyFirstFlowResponder::class.java)
    ```
     You can read more about initiating flows and responder flows in the section on [Your first flow ](../first-flow.html#initiating-and-responding-flows).
 6. Create the arguments to pass to the flow.
-In the flow file `MyFirstFlow.kt`, create a class `MyFirstFlowArguments` specifically for holding the flow start arguments:
+In the flow file `MyFirstFlow.kt`, create a class `MyFirstFlowStartArgs` specifically for holding the flow start arguments:
    ```kotlin
    // A class to hold the arguments required to start the flow class MyFirstFlowStartArgs(val otherMember: MemberX500Name, val message: String)